ekliao/EricLiaoDigitalGarden/src/site/notes/Web publishing with Obsidian + Github + Netlify.md

 {"dg-publish":true,"permalink":"/web-publishing-with-obsidian-github-netlify/","noteIcon":"2","created":"","updated":""}
 ---

 This is the main guide, with thanks to [峰的博客](https://fengrin.me/), that directly helped me build the website you're seeing.
 Its opening paragraphs enticed me with the idea of "publishing at the push of a button" (通過命令一鍵發布).
-It provides high-level steps without going into details, but gladly I managed to figure them out especially the seemingly magical yet baffling parts of Netlify's role in this undertaking.
+It provides high-level steps without going into detailed steps, but luckily I managed to figure them out, especially the seemingly magical yet baffling parts of Netlify's role in this undertaking.

 #project/learn-by-doing
 #paste/b